5 Onboarding Tips to Boost Employee Engagement and Retention

 Now, imagine that curve with no onboarding at all walk them through company culture’s finer points into their role, and some never do.

 Effective onboarding focuses on ongoing processes that allow new employees to learn about the organization and their role in it.
 Continuous pop-up sessions and briefings about organizational structure, vision, mission, and values are crucial for the new hire to get into the right mindset and headspace.
+Unfortunately, a lot of organizations still don’t see it as a priority.

 According to the Aberdeen Group study, effective onboarding results in: